josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 - journalists and cultural figures have an existing constituency for criticism;
 - repression may produce further evidence and circulation.

-The government may still retain extensive institutional and media power.
+The government may still retain extensive:

+- institutional power;
+- platform influence;
+- policing capacity;
+- media access.

 But it no longer appears to possess the only language in which the event can be publicly understood.